 The teenage years are often filled with risky behaviors and feelings of invincibility.
-These two characteristics that tend to create a sense of unease in parents of adolescents.
-Though these risky behaviors take a number of different forms, one of the most common is binge drinking.
+These two characteristics tend to create a sense of unease in parents of adolescents.
+Though these risky behaviors take many different forms, one of the most common is binge drinking.
 The National Institute on Alcoholism and Alcohol Abuse defines binge drinking as the consumption of five or more drinks on one occasion.
 The teen drinking epidemic is on the rise, with more teens checking into teen treatment every year.

 Teen Drinking Epidemic

 Surveys have shown that one in every six American teenagers participates in binge drinking.
 Teens dominate the binge drinking scene, and it is most common between the ages of 12 and 20.
 Studies have shown that more than half of all U.S. teens have their first alcoholic drinks before the age of 15.
 And, more than 70% have at least one drink before the age of 18.

 The risks and consequences associated with binge drinking as a teenager are severe.
-As many as 5,000 deaths of Americans under 21 each year are attributed to alcohol-related car crashes.
-Also, homicides, suicides, alcohol poisoning, and other alcohol-related injuries often occur.
+As many as 5,000 deaths of Americans under 21 each year are due to alcohol-related car crashes.
+Also, homicides, suicides, alcohol poisoning, and other alcohol-related injuries are common.
 But, the consequences don’t end there.

-Though many parents know that binge drinking is a dangerous but popular activity in which adolescents sometimes engage, few know the signs of a problem.
+Many parents know that binge drinking is dangerous.
+Yet, they also know it’s a favored activity for adolescents.
 If your teen displays symptoms like slurred speech, changes in social groups, academic difficulty, memory problems, or concentration problems, he or she might have a problem with alcohol.
 Of course, a teen with an alcohol abuse problem needs the help and support of family, although professional rehabilitation is also important to help a loved one leave harmful habits behind.